Monte Rosa: Geographic setting and description

-Several perpendicular secondary ridges are connected to the central massif dividing the glaciers that descend towards the Matter Valley.
+Several perpendicular secondary ridges are connected to the central massif, dividing the glaciers that descend towards the Matter Valley.
 The ridge called Weissgrat connecting the Nordend with the Schwarzberghorn (Corno Nero) presents a wall of formidable precipices towards the east, but falls away in a gentle slope to the west.
 For a breadth of a few kilometres the upper snow-fields of the Weissgrat lie almost unbroken upon this slope, but as they begin to descend towards the Matter Valley they are divided into two ice streams (the upper Gorner Glacier and the Findel Glacier) by a ridge which gradually emerges from the névé, and finally presents a rather bold front to the glaciers on either side.
-The highest points of this ridge, appearing insignificant by contrast with the grand objects around, is the Stockhorn (3532 m) and the lower Gornergrat at 3,090 m.
-On their south sides is the lower Gorner Glacier, formed by the confluence of all the major (Gornergletscher and Grenzgletscher) and minor tributaries descending from the north, west and south sides of the central Monte Rosa massif, while on the north side the Findel Glacier descends near to the hamlet of Findeln.
+The highest points of this ridge, appearing insignificant by contrast with the grand objects around, are the Stockhorn (3532 m) and the lower Gornergrat at 3,090 m.
+On their south sides is the lower Gorner Glacier, formed by the confluence of all the major (Gornergletscher and Grenzgletscher) and minor tributaries descending from the north, west and south sides of the central Monte Rosa massif, while on the north side, the Findel Glacier descends near the hamlet of Findeln.

 Monte Rosa is one of the high mountains surrounding the 40 km Matter Valley south of Stalden.
 On the southwest to west are Liskamm, Zwillinge with Castor and Pollux, the Breithorn and the Matterhorn; on the north are the Weisshorn and the Dom.
-The Gornergrat summit, lying 8 km on the north-west at 3100 m, is a popular viewpoint of the massif, since it is accessible by train from Zermatt, using the highest open air railway line in Europe.
+The Gornergrat summit, lying 8 km on the north-west at 3100 m, is a popular viewpoint of the massif, since it is accessible by train from Zermatt, using the highest open-air railway line in Europe.